dfinity/motoko/doc/md/canister-maintenance/orthogonal-persistence/enhanced.md

 * Extension of the IC to retain main memory on upgrades.
 * Supporting 64-bit main memory on the IC.
 * A long-term memory layout that is invariant to new compiled program versions.
-* A fast memory compatibility check performed on each canister upgrade.
+* A fast memory compatibility check that is performed on each canister upgrade.
 * Incremental garbage collection using a partitioned heap.

 ### Compatibility check